 Established in 2006, the Ethiopia Humanitarian Fund (EHF) responds to conflict-related crises and disasters triggered by natural hazards, such as droughts, floods and disease outbreaks.
-Since its inception to 2018, the EHF has mobilized US$541.4 million and allocated $538.8 million to 884 projects through 59 partners, including United Nations agencies and non-governmental organizations (NGOs).
+Since its inception, the EHF has mobilized US$604 million and allocated $600 million to 1,011 projects through 59 partners, including United Nations agencies and non-governmental organizations (NGOs).

 The EHF continues to play an important role as a timely and flexible financing mechanism, supporting the humanitarian community to achieve its goals by funding the most critical needs in response to El Niño and Indian Ocean Dipole-driven droughts, and to displacement due to drought and conflict.
-Contributors to the EHF include the Governments of the United Kingdom, Australia, Denmark, Canada, Germany, Ireland, Italy, Korea, Netherlands, Norway, Spain, Sweden, Switzerland and United States of America.
+Contributors to the EHF include the Governments of the United Kingdom, Australia, Denmark, Canada, Czech Republic, Germany, Ireland, Italy, Korea, Netherlands, New Zealand, Norway, Malaysia, Spain, Sweden, Switzerland and United States of America.

 Objectives of the EHF

 The EHF is primarily aligned to support the delivery of humanitarian response identified under the Humanitarian Response Document (HRD) and supporting cluster strategies, but while retaining the flexibility to allocate funds to unforeseen emergency needs.
 In the event of a serious refugee crisis/influx, the EHF provides seed money to projects supported by the Office of the United Nations High Commissioner for Refugees that are in line with its strategic goals to kick-start the response.